DanielBarie/FritzingBuild/README.md

 We'll set up a sufficiently beefy VM and get going in there.
 No containerized building.

 # To Do
-- Do static linking of libgit.
+- maybe create a snap or flatpack?

 ## Get build environment up and running
 Caveat: Ubuntu 22.04 is at node.js 12.22.9 so too low for qt to build some components (nodejs > 14 required, doesn't matter for us)